 Use a tablet for a more natural painting experience.

-A tablet is a more natural digital drawing experience than using a mouse and PC because you don’t need to look at your screen while you’re working; all the work is done on the drawing surface.
+A tablet is a more natural digital drawing experience than a mouse and PC because you don’t need to look at your screen while working; all the work is done on the drawing surface.